helenclx/helenchong.dev/src/blog/posts/2024-07-08-dipping-my-toes-in-php-for-my-hobby-project.md

 ---
 title: Dipping My Toes in PHP for My Hobby Project
-description: I started to learn to code in PHP for my hobby project.
+desc: I started to learn to code in PHP for my hobby project.
 date: 2024-07-08
 categories: ["php", "bellabuffs"]
 ---